BradPerbs/BradPerbs/README.md

 ### To Fill Your Curiosity:

-- 🌱 I’m currently working on multiple SaaS projects using Vue.js & GoLang.
+- :shipit: I’m currently working on multiple SaaS projects using Vue.js & GoLang.
 - 💬 Let's talk about Business Ideas or any tech-related stuff.
-- 📫 How to reach me: [bradperbs@gmail.com](mailto:bradperbs@gmail.com)
+- 📲 How to reach me: [bradperbs@gmail.com](mailto:bradperbs@gmail.com)
+-
+### Objective:
+Creating successful SaaS platforms and share useful components and tools I use to do that.

 ### Stack: